GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 ### Code Quality Criteria

-The code quality criteria ensure that the code is easy to reuse and modify if need be.
+The code quality criteria ensure that the code is easy to use and modify.
+To this end, we recommend the following in addition to the [checklist items](README.md#code-quality-criteria):

-#### Code Quality Guidelines

-Writing code that is easy to (re)use, easy to maintain and easy to adapt is crucial for having methods that remain reusable over a longer period of time.
-Maintaining coding standards is highly desired and the following guidelines will assist in achieving it:
+- The method should not depend on certain other methods, but should use open formats for input and output.
+If there are standard formats for the particular task at hand, these should be used to ensure the interoperability of the methods.
+- The method should be easy to configure.
+A configuration through command line parameters and/or configuration files is preferable over having to edit the source code.

-- The method should follow basic coding standards (e.g., of [Google](https://google.github.io/styleguide/) or [GNU](https://www.gnu.org/prep/standards/standards.html))
+- The method code should follow basic coding standards (e.g., of [Google](https://google.github.io/styleguide/) or [GNU](https://www.gnu.org/prep/standards/standards.html)).
-- Similarly, pushing important decisions from the body of the method to the parameters to empower users alter the behavior of the method.
-Such parameters should be read from a separate 'config.json' file.
-The code should be flexible to follow different reuse based on the parameter settings file.
-- Unit tests should be provided to ensure the code is free from errors and all/most of the boundary conditions are checked.
-- The method code, in case taken from a bigger pipeline, should be modularized with minimum/no coupling or external dependencies.
-- Technical documentation for the code (generated through a tool e.g., sphinx) are desired

-*Defining method input and output interfacing as defined for the other methods used for the same task will help eaiser switch among methods to experiment with.
-It minimize the effort for the user to try different methods for the same task in their pipeline.
-Sci-kit-learn is a very good example for it.
-However, since Methods Hub is driven by community, it doesn't mean to standardize method interfacing at the Methods Hub level.
-The diversity and freedom in coding style is also equally important as far as the code is clearly readable, understandable and reusable.*
+- The method repository should contain unit tests that test for common, borderline and unusual cases to ensure that the method works as expected.
+- The method repository should allow for generating technical documentation (e.g., using [Sphinx](https://www.sphinx-doc.org) or similar tools).

 #### Code Reusability